 - Palace Hotel (Novotel Hotel Budapest Centrum) – Classic Art Nouveau architecture.

 - Paris Department Store – A gorgeous facade but it’s difficult to get a good view.

 - Postal Savings Bank – Designed by famous Hungarian architect Odon Lechner complete with equally famous green Zsolnay roof tiles.

 Museums & Galleries

-I’m not big on museums so these are still on my to do list but I’ve heard good things.
+I didn’t prioritise museums while in Budapest so these are still on my to do list but I’ve heard great things.

 - House of Terror Museum – Budapest’s best museum if you’re interested in the history of the communist era, spies, torture, propaganda, the 1956 revolution and the fall of communism.